 VK8JJ Operating Position

 As mentioned before, all Mac-based.
-Not very visible is the Kenwood TS-950SDX HF/6M Transceiver, AEA PK232 Multimode Controller, SM-8 Desk Microphone (still have), Bencher BY-2 Iambic Keyer (still have), Kenwood SW-200 Power Meter (still have, but not in-use right now), Controller for Yaesu G800 Rotator (used with the Force12 C3SS Yagi, and still have), and the Controller for Cushcraft R-3 End-Fed Half-Wave Vertical Antenna (was my backup antenna; still have the R-3 too).
+Not very visible is the Kenwood TS-950SDX HF/6M Transceiver, AEA PK232 Multimode Controller, SM-8 Desk Microphone (still have), Bencher BY-2 Iambic Keyer (still have, but not used now), Kenwood SW-200 Power Meter (still have, but not used now), Controller for Yaesu G800 Rotator (used with the Force12 C3SS Yagi, and still have), and the Controller for Cushcraft R-3 End-Fed Half-Wave Vertical Antenna (was my backup antenna; still have the R-3 too).
 The Heathkit IP-2718 Tri-Power Supply (which I assembled and still use on my bench) is also there to the right of the iMac (which the kids mainly used).
-This was all in the smallest of the bedrooms and at the front of the house.
+This was located in the smallest of the bedrooms which was at the front of the house.

 VK8JJ Operating Position - Temp